oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

     </copy>
     ```

     From the output note down the value of `EXTERNAL-IP`, which is the external IP address of the Istio ingress gateway.
 You will provide this value in the next step.
+If the `EXTERNAL-IP` is in the `pending` state, ensure that the minikube tunnel is running before proceeding with the next steps.

     **Example output**